markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/update-signature-status.md

 ---
-title: Create Process Step
+title: Update the Signature Status of the Form in the Database
-description: Implement process step to extract the form names and insert rows into the database
+description: Update the signature status of the signed form in the database using the AEM workflow
 feature: adaptive-forms
 topics: development
 audience: developer